 The software world runs on scalability.
 And, Apache Cassandra is a highly scalable, no SQL, open-source framework.

-– DECENTRALISTAION: Apache Cassandra doesn’t have a master slave architecture.
+– DECENTRALIZATION: Apache Cassandra doesn’t have a master-slave architecture.
 Every cluster is identical eliminating a single point of failure or network bottlenecks.

 – LINEAR SCALABILITY: Scaling is easier and simpler as no single node is interdependent on each other, and adding a new node can help you scale as much as you would like.

-Apache Cassandra has been helping big shots like Apple, Spotify, Instagram, ebay etc. Its ability to handle multiple concurrent users without affecting the performance makes it a first choice of many organizations.
+Apache Cassandra has been helping big shots like Apple, Spotify, Instagram, ebay etc. Its ability to handle multiple concurrent users without affecting the performance makes it the first choice of many organizations.

 In 2019, Apache Cassandra will only continue to grow as more and more people realize its benefits.

-What makes it different from traditional database is its document store model in which data is stored as document rather than in columns of traditional database.
+What makes it different from the traditional databases is its document store model in which data is stored as a document rather than in columns of a traditional database.

 Some of the advantages it offers are

-– Because of its rich document- based data system in the form BSON etc, a large variety of data like integer, string , array can easily be stored.
+– Because of its rich document-based data system in the form of BSON etc, a large variety of data like integer, string, array can easily be stored.

 – Its infrastructure is cloud-based making it highly flexible.